mynormh/slicks-slices/notes.md

 - It's a good idea to have some one-offs in our homepage, these are quick access info like the persons working in store that day or the pizzas that are available by the slice.
 - Just like we can create our own inputs in Sanity, we can also create our own sidebar.
 - We hide the Settings from sidebar because we don't want anyone to actually interact with it directly, we want them to use it via the Home Page sidebar menu.
+- Data that needs to be updated at run time shouldn't go through Gatsby's GraphQL API because that's all built at build time.
+For this type of data we can go directly to the source of the data from the client side.
+For sanity we can get the GraphQL production URL with `sanity graphql list`, remember to deploy any changes before to see them in the production playground.
+- We add the sanity GrahpQL endpoint in our env file so remember that when we do this we need to restart our process with `npm run netlify`.
+- When trying to fetch from the sanity endpoint we'll run into CORS issues, to fix this we need to go to our project's settings webpage (`sanity manage` in CLI or logging in `sanity.io`) in Settings>API, and add `http://localhost:*` as new origin and allowing credentials.
+- With our implementation our custom hook is called once but the component is rerendered 2 times since the state is updated 3 times:
+  1. First time when it creates the state variables (`hotSlices: undefiend, slicemasters: undefined`).
+  1. Second time when we set hotSlices state (`hotSlices: [...], slicemasters: undefined)`).
+  1. Third time when we set slicemasters state (`hotSlices: [...], slicemasters: [...])`).

 ## CSS Tricks